alekcac/alekcac.github.io/index.markdown

 ---
 layout: default
-title: MetaPerson Editor
+title: MetaPerson Creator
 nav_order: 1
 ---

-# [](#header-1)What is MetaPerson Editor
+# [](#header-1)What is MetaPerson Creator

-Introducing [MetaPerson Editor](https://metaperson.avatarsdk.com)– the revolutionary 3D avatar builder that allows you to create your own lifelike avatar using just a selfie!
+Introducing [MetaPerson Creator](https://metaperson.avatarsdk.com)– the revolutionary 3D avatar builder that allows you to create your own lifelike avatar using just a selfie!

 ![](assets/img/editor.png)

-With MetaPerson Editor, you have complete control over every aspect of your avatar, from its facial features to its body type, outfits, and hairstyles.
+With MetaPerson Creator, you have complete control over every aspect of your avatar, from its facial features to its body type, outfits, and hairstyles.
 Our advanced technology uses the latest in facial recognition and 3D modeling to create an avatar that closely resembles you.
 You can customize your avatar by adjusting its facial features like the shape of your nose, eyes, mouth.
 Plus, you can experiment with different hairstyles and colors until you find the perfect look.

 ![](assets/img/facial_features.png)

 The body settings feature allows you to adjust your avatar's body shape to make it even more personalized.
 Whether you want a more muscular build or a curvier figure, you can create an avatar that looks just like you or the way you envision yourself.

-MetaPerson Editor is perfect for anyone who wants to create a unique 3D avatar for gaming, social media, or just for fun.
+MetaPerson Creator is perfect for anyone who wants to create a unique 3D avatar for gaming, social media, or just for fun.
 It's easy to use and doesn't require any special skills or knowledge.
 So what are you waiting for?
-Try MetaPerson Editor today and bring your avatar to life!
+Try MetaPerson Creator today and bring your avatar to life!